USTCzzl/HRG_Net/README.md

 ### Acknowledgement

 Code heavily inspired and modified from https://github.com/dougsm/ggcnn.
-The code for the experiments related to the robot in the physical environment will be released later
+The code for the experiments related to the robot in the physical environment will be released later.
+For more of our recent work please follow [link](https://github.com/USTC-ICR?tab=repositories)